czakarian/Deduper-czakarian/README.md

     - ```-u```, ```--umi```: optional arg, designates file containing the list of UMIs (unset if randomers instead of UMIs)

 ### Output
-1. SAM file with PCR duplicates removed ({filename}_deduped.sam)
+1. SAM file with PCR duplicates removed
+    - {filename}_deduped.sam
+2. Summary statistics
+    - number of dups removed
+    - number of reads with invalid UMIs
-2. Summary statistics (# of dups removed, unique reads per chromosome)
+    - number of unique reads per chromosome